If you're interested in applying to the University of Michigan-Ann Arbor, there are several steps to take:

 7. Updates Your Status: Click the heart icon above to save UMich to your list of colleges on College Confidential.
 You can come back and update your status as you make progress on the application and hear back.
 And don't forget to check in with other applicants in the CC Community.

 When Will University of Michigan Decisions Be Released?

 In 2023, University of Michigan released regular decisions on March 31st, and 5 pm Central time.
 Check out our Decision Central for update on this year’s decision release dates.

 It is very difficult to get into University of Michigan.
 Around 18% of applicants get into University of Michigan each year.
 Last year, 84,289 students applied to University of Michigan and 14,914 were admitted.

-If you want to apply to UMich Ann Arbor, the regular decision application deadline is February 1 and the application fee costs $75.
+If you want to apply to University of Michigan, the deadline for Fall 2024 admissions is 2/1 and the fee for the application costs $75.